Jennifer Wilber works as an ESL instructor, substitute teacher, and freelance writer. She holds a B.A. in Creative Writing and English.

 Start a personal blog or website about YOU and what you are passionate about.
 You might not think you have the time to keep it updated regularly, but it is important to maintain an online presence if you want to be taken seriously.
-By keeping potential clients and business partners up-to-date with your current projects you are communicating with the world your expertise in you field.
+By keeping potential clients and business partners up-to-date with your current projects you are communicating with the world your expertise in your field.
 Your blog posts are essential for maintaining a personal brand.
-If you don’t have the time to keep your blog updated, consider hiring a freelance writer to create content and post it to your blog on a regular schedule.
+If you don’t have the time to keep your blog updated, consider hiring a freelance writer to create content, and post it to your blog on a regular schedule.

 2. Participate in Social Media

 A blog on your own personal website is great, but you need a way for new readers to find it.
 In this day and age, you can’t rely on search engines alone to send new readers your way.
 This is where social media comes in.
 By participating in social media, you can begin to build connections and relationships with new readers.
 You can utilize social media websites, such as Facebook, Twitter, and LinkedIn to connect with colleagues and clients, and to promote your projects.

 Be careful not to overexpose yourself, however.
 Keep the focus on professional projects and avoid sharing too much about personal, private issues or posting negative comments about former colleagues or people you have done business with in the past.
 Keep your professional social media accounts professional, and save the overly personal content for your personal accounts.